Cyber attackers leaving warning `messages`: NSA chief

 "Three years ago we lacked capacity; we had vision and expertise but were very thin on the ground.
 Today the new teams are actively guarding (Defense Department) networks and prepared, when appropriate and authorized, to help combatant commands deny freedom of maneuver to our adversaries in cyberspace."

-Rogers said most of the team would have "at least initial operational capability" by the end of 2016 fiscal year, or September 2016.
+Rogers said most of the team would have "at least initial operational capability" by September 2016, the end of the next fiscal year.

 But he told the lawmakers on the Armed Services Committee that any budget cuts or delays in authorizing funds "will slow the build of our cyber teams" and hurt US defense efforts in cyberspace.